CHAVI-India/draw/README.md

   - `TSPrime`: Prostate Cancer Patients
   - `TSGyne`: Full Bladder Patients?
 - Supports the execution of models in parallel using `multiprocessing`
-- A9T caters to the diverse needs of users by offering both automatic and manual segmentation options
+- DRAW caters to the diverse needs of users by offering both automatic and manual segmentation options
 - Database Integration for Monitoring and Analysing Workflows

 ## Code Documentation

 For details about various commands, see [documentation](documentation)

 ## How to run

 Incoming

 ## Acknowledgements and Future Plans

 TODO